fluxninja/aperture/docs/content/get-started/policies/blueprints/blueprints.md

 jsonnet.
 This can be also integrated with other Kubernetes deployment tools like [tanka][tk].

-For example, to create a Latency Gradient Policy that can be loaded by the controller, you need to install Aperture Blueprints library with jsonnet
+For example, to create a Latency based AIMD Concurrency Limiting Policy that can be loaded by the controller, you need to install Aperture Blueprints library with jsonnet bundler:
-bundler:

 ```sh
 jb install github.com/fluxninja/aperture/blueprints@main